 There are plenty of baby carriers that are marketed as ‘stay-cool’ summer essentials.
 But you may not need to buy an entirely new sling or carrier specifically for use in hot weather.
 It might just be a question of following good advice on safe, comfortable summer babywearing to make your current sling work for you.
 If you are looking to buy or hire something new, here are our suggestions.

 The enormously popular and completely brilliant Connecta Solar Baby Carrier (£80) and Integra Solar Baby Carrier (£70) are SO lightweight and quite possibly our Favourite Summer Slings Of All Time.
 And believe us, they have some stiff competition.
 They are made from even thinner, lighter, quick-drying fabric than the already streamline standard versions.
 Their fabric is sun-protective fabric, protecting baby from the sun’s UV rays, and they fold down small enough to pop in your bag.
-They are so popular that they sell our quickly in the spring and summer months.
+They are so popular that they sell out quickly in the spring and summer months.
 But fear not, a standard model of the Connecta or Integra carriers will serve you very perfectly well, too.
 For toddlers aged 1.5 to 3years, get yourself a Connecta Solar Toddler or Integra size 2.

 For summer, and all through the year, we love the bamboo Izmi Baby Wrap (£44) and Hana Baby Organic wrap (£44).
 Bamboo fabric is incredibly soft, lightweight, anti-bacterial, hypoallergenic and offers natural UV protection, all helping to regulate your body temperature.
 It’s lovely to wear and, if you’re hot, it feels almost cool to the touch.
 But for truly feather-like lightness, the Ergobaby Aura wrap (£49) is pretty unbeatable.
 Made from 100% viscose, it’s stretchy, strong and wafer thin, so you’ll stay (almost) as cool as a cucumber.

 With just one layer of fabric worn over one shoulder, ring slings are a great summer option.
 They’re super easy to put on and take off so you shouldn’t get to hot and bothered in the process.
 A super light 100% cotton or linen can help you keep your cool.
 We use Soul Ring Slings (£37.95) and Neobulle Ring Slings (from £59.95) a lot during summer.
-Soul are a lovely family-run company based in Bangalore, India, so all products are made with sweltering heat in mind.